Dannycurl02/PyANSYS_ML/Workflow Surrogate/README.md

 ### Objectives

-The primary goal is to create **fast, accurate surrogate models** that can replace expensive CFD simulations for design space exploration, optimization, and uncertainty quantification.
+The primary goal is to create fast, accurate surrogate models that can replace expensive CFD simulations for design space exploration and optimization.
 The system targets:

 - **Speed:** 1000-10000× faster than CFD for predictions
-- **Accuracy:** >90% R² on test data
+- **Accuracy:** >98% R² on test data
 - **Flexibility:** Handles scalar, 2D field, and 3D volume outputs simultaneously
 - **Automation:** Minimal user intervention after initial setup